 - Learn about secret ingredients that contain lactose.
 These ingredients include dry milk solids (including non-fat milk solids), buttermilk, lactose, malted milk, sour or sweet cream, margarine, whey, whey protein concentrate, and cheese.
 Remember that baked and processed foods such as cakes and cookies may also contain lactose.
 Check your food labels!

 - Some medications contain lactose.
-Ask your doctor if there is lactose in any medications that you might be taking and read the label yourself, too.
+Ask your health care provider if there's lactose in any medications that you might be taking and read the label yourself, too.

 Milk allergy is different from lactose intolerance.
 Milk allergy is an allergic reaction to milk proteins.
 Someone who has lactose intolerance isn't allergic to milk, they just can't digest the lactose sugar found in milk...